kunalrisaanva/Ecommerce-Backend/ReadMe.md

 - **User Authentication**: Secure and seamless login/signup functionalities.
 - **Video Management**: Easily upload and manage videos for users.
-- **Engagement Features**: Implementing features like likes, dislikes, comments, replies, subscribe, and unsubscribe.
+- **Engagement Features**: Implementing features like login with google and admin can add ,delete ,edit product. add to cart functionality.
+Configured payment gateway settings
 - **Security Practices**: Adhering to industry standards with JWT (JSON Web Tokens), Bcrypt for password hashing, and robust access token management.

 ## Technologies Used